ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 both these interrupt handling models depending upon the chosen routing model.

-The following list briefly describes how the choice of a valid routing model (See 1.2.3) effects the implementation of the Secure-EL1 IHF.
+The following list briefly describes how the choice of a valid routing model (see `Valid routing models`_) effects the implementation of the Secure-EL1 IHF.
 If the choice of the interrupt routing model is not known to the SPD service at compile time, then the SP should pass this information to the SPD service at runtime during its initialisation phase.

 As mentioned earlier, an Arm GICv2 system is considered and it is assumed that the FIQ signal is used to generate Secure-EL1 interrupts and the IRQ signal